Custom PFlow Lift Helps Sea Ray Boats Create 9,600 SF of Storage within Existing Building at Palm Coast Florida Facility

 Palm Coast, FL

 Getting the most out of existing floor space is important for all manufacturers as they manage growth and the proliferation of their product lines.
-This need is magnified when your finished products range in length from 38′ to 51′ and in width from 12′ to 15′.
-Such was the challenge facing Sea Ray Boats as they sought to upgrade the storage system for the fiberglass mold dollies in the lamination production area of their manufacturing facility – all to be performed with just a minimal disruption to the standard production flow.
+This need is magnified when your finished products range in length from 38’ to 51’ and in width from 12’ to 15’ Such was the challenge facing Sea Ray Boats as they sought to upgrade the storage system for the fiberglass mold dollies in the lamination production area of their Palm Coast, Florida, manufacturing facility – all to be performed with just a minimal disruption to the standard production flow.

 A custom PFlow F Series is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.

 As a side note, the project was additionally challenging because the Palm Coast facility is approximately two miles from the Atlantic Ocean, built on a sand-based land plot.
 The project required a geotechnical soil survey to determine if any foundation support measures would be required to support the weight of the mezzanine and its load.
-Based on the analysis, micropiles drilled 40′ into the ground were used to support each of the 28 columns of the mezzanine.
-Cubic Designs of New Berlin, WI, supplied the mezzanine and collaborated with the geotechnical contractor on the unique installation process.
+Based on the analysis, micropiles drilled 40’ into the ground were used to support each of the 28 columns of the mezzanine.
+Cubic Designs of New Berlin, Wisconsin, supplied the mezzanine and collaborated with the geotechnical contractor on the unique installation process.